quantumlib/Cirq/docs/dev/plotting.md

     more complicated plots or other purposes), the `plot` method is mainly used in interactive sessions like ipython, jupyther, colab, PyCharm, and python interpreter.
+1. **Plot is customizable.** The plot should be customizable by the user after `plot` returns.
+This is important because user may need to change the look for presentation, paper, or just the style they prefer.
+One plot style does not fit all.
 1. **No unnecessary messages in interactive sessions.** It should not produce any warning/error messages in normal usages in an interactive sessions.
     See [#1890](https://github.com/quantumlib/Cirq/issues/1890#issue-473510953)